sqz269/tlmc-etl/STEPS.md

             }
             ```

+        - Example 3: This is a special case where one of the artist in collaberative entries have no standalong entry.
+Here the circle `5884組` never appeared as an standalone circle in the list, but appears in the collab entry.
+Notice we still put a linked entry but with brackets wrapped around the name as if it appears as an standalone entry.
+In this case, the phase 3 processing will take care of the unlisted circles in collab and create standalone entry for them.

+            ```json
+            "[cool＆create／5884組]": {
+                "raw": "[COOL＆CREATE／5884組]",
+                "name": "COOL＆CREATE／5884組",
+                "alias": [],
+                "linked": [
+                    "[COOL&CREATE]",
+                    "[5884組]"
+                ]
+            }
+            ```

+### 6. Final Merge and Unique Identifier Assignment

 ## SECTION: HLS TRANSCODING

 flac is a lossless format meaning that the file prioritizes quality over compression, but it's large file size make it undesireable in mobile streaming which have constrainted bandwidth.
 This section details the process to transcode flac files into HLS (fMP4 format) which is optimized for streaming and allows for adaptive bitrate switching.
 However, do note that the HLS transcoding may SIGNIFICANTLY alter the original file's audio quality which depends on the bitrate of the conversion.
 It is advised to backup the original flac files if needed.